Novu Wellness Mental Health

 Key Differences Between Covert Narcissism and BPD

-Even though covert narcissism and BPD can look alike, they are actually very different on the inside.
+Even though covert narcissism and BPD can look alike, they are very different on the inside.
 The main difference is what’s driving the behavior.
 One is about fear.
 The other is about control.

-People with BPD often act from fear especially the fear of being left.
+People with BPD often act from fear, especially the fear of being left.
 Their emotions feel like waves that crash too hard.
 People with covert narcissism act from shame.
 They want others to think they’re kind or caring, but deep down, they feel empty and want to stay in control.
 Let’s look closer at the key differences.

 Self-Image